 Bond Advantages and Disadvantages

+The key advantages to investing in a bond are security and income.
 A bond is typically one of the most reliable investments you can make.
 Well-rated bonds rarely default, allowing you to build out a safe harbor in your portfolio.
-On top of this the interest payment structure of most bonds allows you to create a regular income stream.
+On top of this, the interest payment structure of most bonds allows you to create a regular income stream.
 Every several months you will receive a set, scheduled payment.
 This is highly valuable in a portfolio.

 The Bottom Line